progenetix/bycon/docs/data-summaries.md

 #### Scope of the summary counts

-!!! question "On which entity are the counts reported?"
+!!! question "On which entity are the summaries reported?"

-    Do the counts have to be projected to the requested entity, or can they be reported on basis of pre-defined entities (e.g. can a request to `/individuals/` report the numbers for the matched sample histologies or the individuals with the matched histologies?.
+    Do the summaries have to be projected to the requested entity, or can they be reported on basis of pre-defined entities (e.g. can a request to `/individuals/` report the numbers for the matched sample histologies or the individuals with the matched histologies?.